 (b) Contact the member no more than three calendar days after receiving notification of a reassessment trigger described in section (9) of this rule.
 If an ICC care coordinator is unable to make contact with the member within three calendar days of a reassessment trigger, the ICC care coordinator must document in the member’s case file all efforts made to contact the member.
 ICC care coordinators must continue brief contacts with members who have experienced a reassessment trigger as long as deemed necessary by the care team before they revert back to the routine contact requirements under subsection (a) of this section (13);

-(c) Contact the member’s Primary Care Provider (PCP) within one month of ICC assignment, no less than once a month thereafter, or more often if required by the member’s circumstances, to ensure integration of care;
+(c) Contact the member’s Primary Care Provider (PCP) within one week of ICC assignment, no less than once a month thereafter, or more often if required by the member’s circumstances, to ensure integration of care;

 (d) Facilitate communication between and among behavioral and physical health service providers regarding member progress and health status, test results, lab reports, medications, and other health care information when necessary to promote optimal outcomes and reduce risks, duplication of services, or errors.
 This communication shall provide an interdisciplinary, integrative and holistic care update, including a description of clinical interventions being utilized and member’s progress towards goals;